HannimalCrackers/Parseltongue/posts/001_parseltongue.md

 The version I downloaded is free and has a good rep. About to test it out.
 Maybe 7th time's the (py)charm! <br>

 Pro: "Run" is a clearly displayed option in the menu toolbar.
 Easy to find! <br>
 Con: SIGH.
 Extraneous output.
 When everything runs correctly still get "Process finished with exit code 0" message.
-It's annoying, but it seems like I can't escape this output quirk.
+It's annoying, but it seems like I can't escape this output quirk in any option.

-Will keep using PyCharm for now.

 UPDATE: PyCharm turned into a massive headache.
 It suddenly stopped being able to find files, and overall seems overkill for the simple practice I'm doing.
-I've gone back to Spyder.
+I've gone back to Spyder. <br>

+### Currently using Spyder

 &nbsp;
 &nbsp;